AI Native

 Fix, ship, and prepare the user follow-up from your editor.

-A practical flow: your agent uses Gleam MCP to pull matching feedback, reads the affected users and requested behavior, follows the Gleam Skill for implementation, patches the code, writes a changelog draft, updates status, and prepares replies for the people who asked for it.
+Start with the matching feedback.
+The agent reads the affected users and requested behavior, follows the Gleam Skill, patches the code, drafts the changelog, updates status, and prepares replies for the people who asked.

 See feedback workflow